migtools/oadp-non-admin/docs/design/Non_Admin_Controller_design.md

     - Create their own BSLs
     - View the status of the BSLs created by them
     - Delete the BSLs created by them
+    - Use their own BSLs for Backup/Restore Operations

 ## Installation
 - The Non-Admin Controller (NAC) will be installed via OADP Operator.